hashxim/hconMD/Work_MD/Panic Attacks.md

 - Antidepressant medication
 - Cognitive behavioral therapy (CBT)

-Both have about 40% response rate (someone who may re
+Both have about 40% response rate (someone who may respond to one may not respond to the other).
+However, **antidepressant medication has some side effects and 50% of people relapse when they stop taking them**

+CBT is more lasting with only 20% relapse rate